somasis/musl-wiki/projects-using-musl.md

 - [Firecracker VMM] is an open source virtualization technology that is purpose-built for creating and managing secure, multi-tenant container and function-based services.
+- [Mission Pinball Framework] is an open source framework to program real pinball machines.
+It uses musl to cross-compile binaries for embedded targets such as Stern Spike.

 [simplecct]: https://code.google.com/p/simplecct/
 [ELLCC]: http://ellcc.org/